Akshaymv916/school_management/README.md

 ## Usage
 1. **Admin Login:** Use the superuser credentials to log in as an Admin.
-2. **Role Management:** Admin can create Office Staff and Librarian accounts via the Admin panel.
+2. **Role Management:** Admin can create Office Staff students and Librarian accounts via the Admin panel.
 3. **Office Staff & Librarian Access:** Office Staff and Librarian can log in with their credentials to access their specific functionalities.

 ## Models